St Joseph's Cathedral

 What we say:

 If you happen to be in Hanoi for Christmas, this is the place to visit.
-The courtyard of the church becomes a huge gathering point and takes on a real carnival atmosphere, with fairy floss vendors and the like.
+The courtyard of the church becomes a huge gathering point and takes on a real carnival atmosphere.

 More details40 Nha Chung, Hanoi

 Opening Hours: Daily 08:00–12:00, 14:00–18:00

 Jump to a destination